bibymaths/IFA-2022/README.md

 11. Performance plots as a measure for model evaluation with ROC, calibration, precision recall gain, and Obs vs. Pred probabilities curve.

 ## Week 3

+### Project DS 3/heart_Classfication_rerun.R

+It is a modified version of EDA_Classfication.R that includes the imputation of missing values using _MICE_ package in _R_ that uses predictive matching mean as a method to fill the six NA data points (two in _ca_, and four in _thal_).

+It creates some mild differences in accuracy, specificity, and sensitivity for every classifier, but only a significant difference in ROC-AUC for two of them, boosted logistic, and kNN, in particular.

+Since the classes were not that imbalanced, there was no chnage made in the partitioning of datset while splitting into test, and train.